- Indonesian vs Singaporean

 Indonesian vs Singaporean

-First of all, despite the fact that I am still yet to watch the movie (or even read the novel) Crazy Rich Asian, I think I could understand the hype.
+First of all, even though I am still yet to watch the movie (or even read the novel) Crazy Rich Asian, I think I could understand the hype.
 We Asian share so many similarities despite the fact that we think we’re different from one and another.

 The reason why everyone talks about this movie is simply that Asian, they could relate to the movie and its storyline.